• Home

 Aero Icarus / Wikimedia Commons

-Olympic Airlines, the defunct Greek flag carrier, maintained its historic livery up until the very end.
-I love the font, colors, and the inverted logo of the Olympic Games, which originated in Olympia, Greece as far back as 776 BC.
+Olympic Airways, the defunct Greek flag carrier (now reborn as Olympic Airlines), maintained its historic livery up until the very end.
+I love the font, colors, and inverted logo of the Olympic Games, which originated in Olympia, Greece as far back as 776 BC.

 What is your favorite historic airline livery?